Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Introduction

-The present paper focuses on the rate-limited quantum-classical optimal transport systems.
-Specifically, we establish a single-letter characterization of the rate region of measurement protocols on a product source state for the construction of a prescribed destination state with the distortion below a given threshold (see Theorem \ref{th:maintheorem}), and further extend this result to the Bosonic continuous-variable quantum systems via quantum clipping on the continuous source state (see Theorem \ref{th:continuous-theorem}).
-Our work enables the generalization of quantum optimal transport to the rate-limited setting as well as the generalization of classical information-constrained optimal transport to the quantum setting.
-In particular, we provide a detailed analysis of rate-limited quantum optimal transport for the case of qubit source state and entanglement fidelity distortion measure; the minimum transportation cost is explicitly characterized and is shown to be achievable with a finite transmission rate (see Theorem \ref{th:qubit_ratedist_theorem} and \ref{th:optimal_transport}).
+The present paper introduces the QC \textit{Rate-Limited Optimal Transport} problem involving the measurement of a quantum source to produce a classical outcome with the desired distribution.
+The cost associated with this transformation is measured by a distortion observable.
+The system avails limited-rate classical communication and common randomness resources.
+We establish a single-letter characterization of the achievable rate region of the measurement protocols acting on the quantum source state for the construction of a prescribed destination classical distribution with a specific tolerance for distortion (see Theorem \ref{th:maintheorem}).
+We further consider the QC RLOT problem for the Continuous-Variable (CV) quantum systems and characterize the associated performance limits with the development of a novel continuous measurement coding protocol (see Theorem \ref{th:continuous-theorem}).
+Our work enables the generalization of quantum optimal transport to the Rate-Limited (RL) setting as well as the generalization of classical information-constrained optimal transport to the quantum setting.
+Moreover, the analysis of the CV quantum systems is also one of the key contributions of this paper (Section \ref{sec:continuous-systems}).